 Wide Angle was founded in 2000 with the goal of providing Baltimore youth and communities with the media education and resources to represent themselves.

-Moving forward, we see a bright future for our organization, our youth producers, and the communities we serve.
-Our board is slowly growing, and has the skills and vision to sustain Wide Angle Youth Media, working in partnership with our talented, committed staff.
-Ultimately, all of this hard work is done to support the 300 young people we plan to train this year, providing them with media education so that they can tell their own stories and become engaged in their communities.
+We see a bright future for our organization, our youth producers, and the communities we serve.
+Our board is steadily growing, and has the skills and vision to sustain Wide Angle Youth Media, working in partnership with our talented, committed staff.
+Ultimately, all of this hard work is done to support the 385+ young people that we plan to train this year, providing them with media education so that they can tell their own stories and become engaged in their communities.